Post-Baccalaureate Pre-Medicine (Post-Bac. Certificate)

 Past projects of the group have included the “Wrap it Up” event, in which Omaha teens could obtain testing for gonorrhea and chlamydia.
 The project aligned with National SNMA protocol for Sexual Awareness.

 Seats in the PBP-Medicine program are limited.

-An applicant to the Creighton University School of Medicine Post-Baccalaureate Program in Medicine must:
+An applicant to Creighton University’s Post-Baccalaureate Pre-Medical Program must:

 - Be a U.S. citizen, permanent resident or foreign national with a visa permitting permanent residence in the country

 - Possess a baccalaureate degree from an accredited institution within the U.S., that reflects a significant focus on the sciences

 - Have applied to, and been denied entry into, an accredited medical school